This page will be updated regularly as and when there are further announcements from the Government. This page was last updated 07 April 2020.

 Supermarket Provision and Community Groups

-Supermarkets will be accessing the government’s vulnerable database list so that they can be prioritised for future deliveries.
-They will be contacted in due course to arrange.
+Supermarkets will be accessing the government’s vulnerable database list so that they can be prioritised for food deliveries.

 A spokesperson for Asda said the supermarket is working with the government and several other supermarkets “to ensure those people who have identified as highly vulnerable get what they need and are protected from Covid-19“.